 c

-The class follows Linear Models with R (from Julian J. Faraway, Edition 1) book content.
+The course follows Linear Models with R (from Julian J. Faraway, Edition 1) book content.
 We aim to cover Ch.
 1-4 of the book.
-Students will notice that in those chapters, matrix notation and calculation are used quite often.
-Although it is better to have some background on matrix notation and calculation, the studednt can get through with no prerequisite.
+Students will notice that in those chapters, matrix notation and calculation are often used.
+Although it is better to have some background on matrix notation and calculation, the student can get through with no prerequisite.
 It will be slightly harder for the student.
-However, the student will not be asked about matrix calculation or any other theoretical aspect of the class in the homework.
+However, the student will not be asked about matrix calculation or any other theoretical aspect of the course in the homework.

-This class is not all about R, yet (some) learning of this programming language is key to understand thoroughly the material of the book.
+This course is not all about R, but some learning of this programming language is necessary to understand the book.

-Students need to be at ease with basic grammar of the language so that they can quickly interpret the output obtained when following the book content.
+Students need to be confident with the language R, so that they can interpret the results obtained when following the book content.

 Before starting to work on Homework 1, you need to download R (without R, you cannot follow the book and do the homework).
 You can actually download R